microsoft/pyright/docs/configuration.md

 <a name="reportOverlappingOverload"></a> **reportOverlappingOverload** [boolean or string, optional]: Generate or suppress diagnostics for function overloads that overlap in signature and obscure each other or have incompatible return types.
 The default value for this setting is `"error"`.

+<a name="reportPossiblyUnboundVariable"></a> **reportPossiblyUnboundVariable** [boolean or string, optional]: Generate or suppress diagnostics for variables that are possibly unbound on some code paths.
+The default value for this setting is `"error"`.
+The default value for this setting is `"error"`.

 <a name="reportMissingSuperCall"></a> **reportMissingSuperCall** [boolean or string, optional]: Generate or suppress diagnostics for `__init__`, `__init_subclass__`, `__enter__` and `__exit__` methods in a subclass that fail to call through to the same-named method on a base class.
 The default value for this setting is `"none"`.

 <a name="reportUninitializedInstanceVariable"></a> **reportUninitializedInstanceVariable** [boolean or string, optional]: Generate or suppress diagnostics for instance variables within a class that are not initialized or declared within the class body or the `__init__` method.
 The default value for this setting is `"none"`.